jesimone57/scala-cheat-sheet/README.md

 Operators are methods with one parameter used in (dot-less) operator notation.
 Consider the following:
 <pre>
-"a,b,c" split ","	// split takes 1 parameter and is used dotless ... res22: Array[String] = Array(a, b, c)
+// split takes 1 parameter and is used dotless
+"a,b,c" split ","             // Array[String] = Array(a, b, c)

-"a,b,c".split( ",")	// split called as a function.
-Still takes 1 parameter and a dot is used. ... res22: Array[String] = Array(a, b, c)
+// split called as a function.
+Still takes 1 parameter and a dot is used.
+"a,b,c".split( ",")           // Array[String] = Array(a, b, c)
 </pre>